Learn how to clean up a computer and increase the lifespan of internal components.

 I do this once a year during the summer.
 I would take the computer outside and use a can of compressed air to blow the dust out of the computer.
 When doing this, extra attention needs to be paid to the fans and heat sinks to ensure they are as dust free as possible.
 Before you begin you need to ensure that none of the fans (case fans, CPU fan, GPU fan) can spin.
 Otherwise, the compressed air will force the fans to over-rotate and damage the bearings.
 For each fan, either tape one of the fan blades to the case / rest of the fan or put something in between the blades.
 This is the traditional method of cleaning a computer.
 Cans of compressed air can be bought at computer parts retailers.

-You can also use machines that blow air.
+Another way to get rid of dust is to use a machine that blows air.
 This is faster and more effective than using cans of compressed air.
 Today, there are also small computer vacuums.
 Vacuuming a computer might be effective but probably not as effective as blowing the dust out.
 However, some computer vacuums can be set to blow air.
 I believe these are the best option and I plan to buy one in the near future.
 Since I live in a cold climate, remaining inside and vacuuming my computer, when necessary, will work fine until summer arrives, at which point I will take it outside for a more thorough cleaning.

 Magnetic Dust Filters